ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

   6. On the **Select storage** page, select the storage for the Hybrid Cloud Services and click **Next**.
 From the **Select virtual disk format** list, you can select either **thin provisioning** or **thick provisioning**.
   7. On the **Setup networks** page, map the Hybrid Cloud Services adapter to a host network chosen from the **Destination** list.
 7. On the **Customized template** page, enter the values specific to the environment:
-  * For the passwords, the default user name for both the command-line interface (CLI) and the web user interface is **admin**.
+  * For the passwords, the default username for both the command-line interface (CLI) and the web user interface is **admin**.
 The **admin** user and password to log in to the web user interface is required as is also a **root** user account that has a password that can be set.
   * Enter and reenter the CLI **admin** user password.
   * Enter and reenter the **root** user password.
 In the future, if help is needed from VMware Global Support Services (GSS), this password might have to be shared so they can troubleshoot the system.
-  * For the network properties, enter the host name for the HCX Manager VM.
+  * For the network properties, enter the hostname for the HCX Manager VM.
 Enter the network IPv4 address, the IPv4 prefix (the CIDR), and the default gateway.
 The following table shows sample values:

 | Field                    | Value           |
 |--------------------------|-----------------|